Corboy & Demetrio Obtains Record $42.4 Million Jury Verdict against Advocate in Wrongful Death

 Corboy & Demetrio has obtained a record-setting jury verdict of $42,400,000 against Advocate Condell Medical Center for the wrongful death of a 47-year-old husband and father of two girls.
 The decedent was a quadriplegic who was being monitored for the signs and symptoms of baclofen withdrawal, while awaiting surgery for the replacement of the pump that delivered the medication to him to control his muscle spasms.

-Corboy & Demetrio Attorneys Thomas A. Demetrio, Michael D. Ditore, and David R. Barry, Jr. represented the Estate in the two and a half-week trial before Cook County Circuit Court Judge Lorna Propes.
+Corboy & Demetrio Lead Attorney Thomas A. Demetrio, with Michael D. Ditore and David R. Barry, Jr., represented the Estate in the two and a half-week trial before Cook County Circuit Court Judge Lorna Propes.
 Jurors took only three hours to deliberate before returning their verdict Friday night, Aug.
 19, 2022.

 The verdict set a record for the highest jury verdict for the wrongful death of a man age 20 or older in a medical malpractice case in Illinois.